Super Mario Galaxy 2: Guides and multiplayer

-Because of the game's increased difficulty over the original, Super Mario Galaxy 2 offers some features that assist inexperienced or frustrated players.
-The most notable is the Cosmic Guide, similar to New Super Mario Bros.
-Wiis "Super Guide" feature, who takes the form of Rosalina.
 The Cosmic Guide appears if the player has failed during a particular level a certain number of times, and allows the player to give computer control over Mario to complete the level.
 The drawback is that the player is awarded a Bronze Star, which is not added to the overall Power Star count, requiring the player to complete the level without using the Cosmic Guide to earn a golden Power Star.
-There are also monitors called "Hint TVs" that will demonstrate how to perform a specific move or optimal ways of using a power-up.
+There are also monitors called "Hint TVs" that demonstrate how to perform a specific move or optimal ways of using a power-up.

 Multiplayer gameplay has also been expanded upon over the original.
 In Super Mario Galaxy, another player could use a second Wii Remote to control a second Star Pointer and assist Mario by grabbing enemies or collecting and shooting Star Bits.
-In Super Mario Galaxy 2, the second player now controls an orange Luma who retains all the original abilities, but can also physically attack enemies and collect items, power-ups and 1-ups, making the player's involvement more useful.
+In Super Mario Galaxy 2, the second player controls an orange Luma who retains all the original abilities, but can also physically attack enemies and collect items, power-ups and 1-ups, making the player's involvement more useful.